aspose-html/aspose-html-reference-tutorials/html/english/java/custom-schema-message-handling/custom-schema-message-filter/_index.md

 These imports include the core classes you'll be using: `MessageFilter` for creating your custom filter and `INetworkOperationContext` for accessing network operation details.

 ## Step 1: Create the Custom Schema Message Filter Class
-Let's start by creating a class that extends the `MessageFilter` class.
-This custom class will allow you to define the filtering logic based on a specific schema.
+First, define a class that extends `MessageFilter`.
+This subclass will hold the schema you want to allow (e.g., “https”) and expose it via a constructor.

 ```java
 public class CustomSchemaMessageFilter extends MessageFilter {